 The Holy Spirit Works In The Heart

 Jesus had warned His disciples to expect persecution (John 16:1-4).
 So, should they retreat from the world to keep safe?
 No!
 Jesus had commanded them to speak openly about Him (John 15:27).
 But even though He would leave them, they would not be alone.
-The Holy Spirit would give them courage and power to announce the gospel, and He would also work powerfully in the hearts of people who hated them.
+The Holy Spirit would be in them, giving them the courage and power to announce the gospel; and He would also work powerfully in the hearts of people who hated them.
 The apostles were to preach the gospel and then the Holy Spirit would convince people that the gospel is true and that they needed to repent.
 Of course, conviction is not conversion: action is always needed, to agree with the Holy Spirit, repent of sins and believe in Jesus.

 Three areas of conviction are necessary for worldly people to turn to Jesus.
 Firstly, they need to know that their biggest problem is being outside of Christ; whether through ignorance, indifference or arrogant rebellion.
-Secondly, they need to know that only Jesus demonstrated God’s perfect standard of righteousness: therefore people whose lives do not completely match His, are sinners under God’s condemnation (unlike Holy Jesus who was welcomed back into heaven).
-Thirdly, judgment is looming for Satan and all those who believe His lies: when Jesus cast out demons and rose from the dead He proved that He had power to crush all evil, darkness and death.
+Secondly, they need to know that only Jesus demonstrated God’s perfect standard of righteousness … therefore people whose lives do not completely match His, are sinners under God’s condemnation (unlike Holy Jesus who was welcomed back into heaven).
+Thirdly, judgment is looming for Satan and all those who believe His lies (Revelation 20:10): when Jesus cast out demons and rose from the dead He proved that He had power to crush all evil, darkness and death.

 © Dr Paul Adams